-Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Alternatives - Hedge Fund of Funds (1) \$9,120,257 - Quarterly/ Annually 45-110 days
+Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Alternatives - Quarterly/ Hedge Fund of Funds (1) \$8,326,412 - Annually 45-110 days Real Estate Opportunity Fund(2) 751,819 - n/a - Special Situations Fund (3) 788,845 - n/a 5 Year Lockup

 (1) This category contains three hedge funds with varying strategies which include absolute return, event driven, and multi-strategy.
-The fair values of the investments in this category have been estimated using net asset value as a practical expedient.
-As of December 31, 2015, the Foundation was not in the process of redeeming any of these investments.
+As of December 31, 2016, the Foundation was in the process of redeeming a portion of two of these investments and the third investment is being liquidated over the next 18-24 months.